What Is Athlete's Foot?

 How Is Athlete's Foot Diagnosed?

-A doctor can often diagnose athlete's foot just by looking at it and asking questions about the symptoms and the child's lifestyle.
-Sometimes the doctor will want to scrape off a small sample of the flaky infected skin to look at under a microscope or to test in a laboratory.
+A doctor can often diagnose athlete's foot just by looking at it and asking questions about the symptoms and the person's lifestyle.
+Sometimes the doctor will scrape off a small sample of the flaky infected skin to look at under a microscope or to test in a laboratory.

 How Is Athlete's Foot Treated?